zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 ng generate component book-search
 ```

-Ok, we've got a basic framework scaffolded, given we're trying to test the different between using observables directly, and using observables with webworkers, as we build out the application we will try to extract the common functionality into one place; that way as many variables as possible are controlled during our performance tests.
+Ok, we've got a basic framework scaffolded, given we're trying to test the difference between using observables directly, and using observables with web workers, as we build out the application we will try to extract the common functionality into one place.
+That way as many variables as possible are controlled during our performance tests as the worker and main thread strategies will be using the exact same core algorithm code.

 ### Common functionality